Patiala: Qila Mubarak complex

 The Qila Mubarak complex stands on a 10-acre ground in the heart of the city and contains the main palace or Qila Androon (literally, 'inner fort'), the guesthouse or Ran Baas and the Darbar Hall.
-Outside the Qila are the Darshani Gate, a Shiva temple, and bazaar shops which border the streets that run around the Qila and sell precious ornaments, colorful hand-woven fabrics, 'jootis' and bright 'Paradis'.
+Outside the Qila are the Darshani Gate, a Shiva temple, and bazaar shops which border the streets that run around the Qila and sell precious ornaments, colourful hand-woven fabrics, 'jootis' and bright 'Paradis'.

 It was the principal residence of the Patiala royals until the construction of Old Moti Bagh Palace.

-The entrance is through an imposing gate.
-The architectural style of the palace is a synthesis of late Mughal and Rajasthani.
-The complex has ten courtyards along the north-south axis.
-Each courtyard is unique in size and character, some being broad, others very small and others mere slits in the fabric of the building.
-Though the Androon is a single interconnected building, it is spoken of as a series of palaces.
-Each set of rooms makes a cluster around a courtyard, and each carries a name: Topkhana, Qila Mubarak, Sheesh Mahal, Treasury, and Prison.
-Ten of the rooms are painted with frescoes or decorated intricately with mirror and gilt.

 In a tiny portion of the complex is a little British construction with Gothic arches, fireplaces made of marble, and built-in toilets perched on the Mughal Rajasthani roof.
-Burj Baba Ala Singh has had a fire smouldering ever since the time of Ala Singh, along with a flame brought by him from Jwalaji.
-Every year it's decorated beautifully for the Heritage Festival.
+Every year it is decorated beautifully for the Heritage Festival.
+The property was later transformed into a hotel and is currently known as “Ran Baas The Palace.”

 Sheesh Mahal

 A part of the Old Moti Bagh Palace built in the 19th century by the Maharajas is the famous Sheesh Mahal, literally meaning the Palace of Mirrors.
 The mahal contains a large number of frescoes, most of which were made under His Highness Maharaja Narinder Singh.
-A lake in front of the palace adds to the beauty.
 Lakshman Jhula, a bridge built across the lake, is a famous attraction.
-A museum housing the largest collection of medals from the world collected by His Highness Maharaja Bhupinder Singh is here.
+A museum housing the largest collection of medals from the world collected by Maharaja Bhupinder Singh is located here.

-Currently, the museum along with the main building is closed for public viewing because of renovation.
-However, tourists can access the surroundings of the Mahal along with the Lakshman Jhula.